Innovation By Design

 “I think those of us who’ve been around a while and have the knowledge and experience should give back to those just starting out.
 I’ve been thoroughly enjoying doing just that by teaching a pan-university undergraduate Innovation by Design course at McMaster University (on Saturdays) to provide students from all faculties the ways of thinking, the knowledge, and the tools to equip them to bring innovative approaches to whatever they pursue in life.” – Karel Vredenburg, IBM Canada

-To leverage design thinking approaches while addressing community needs, 6 project sponsors have been secured and teams of 4-5 students will work towards applying design thinking principles to identify and source plausible solutions that can be applied to real world challenges.
-Project sponsors currently include: The Hospital for Sick Children, McMaster Institute for Research on Aging (MIRA), McMaster Autism Research Team (macART), McMaster Integrated BioMedical Engineering Health Sciences Programme (iBioMed), Synapse Life Science Consortium, and the City of Hamilton.
-The class runs the full academic year with final projects submissions due in April 2018.
+To leverage design thinking approaches while addressing community needs, project sponsors have worked with IBD students to identify and source plausible solutions that could be applied to real world challenges.
+Past project sponsors include: The Hospital for Sick Children, McMaster Institute for Research on Aging (MIRA), McMaster Autism Research Team (macART), McMaster Integrated BioMedical Engineering Health Sciences Programme (iBioMed), Synapse Life Science Consortium, and the City of Hamilton.

 I chose Innovation by Design because I want to make a systems-level change in healthcare services, particularly those involving families.
 Our project with MacART enables me to do just that, but in an overwhelmingly positive way I hadn’t necessarily expected.
 When attending classes, preparing interview questions, meeting our project sponsors, receiving strong support from our project mentor Amanda, I feel completely immersed in the work.
 I feel whole, reflective of the holistic approach we take in gathering stakeholder perspectives before ideating and prototyping solutions.
 I lose track of time, a tell-tale sign that I am drawn by the course content.
 I think it has a lot to do with the student-centred experience of the course, along with the patient-centred approach in our projects; both classes and project assignments synergistically work to foster a person-centred design mindset.
 Design is deeply personal, and I feel that Innovation by Design beautifully embodies this concept.- Theebhana Prethipan, BHSc IV